mozillascience/WOW-2017/ISSUE_TEMPLATE.md

-_Please follow this format for your issue.
-Look at the [TEMPLATE issue](https://github.com/mozillascience/WOW-2017/issues/3) if you have questions_
+Please follow this format for your issue.
+Look at the TEMPLATE issue if you have questions: https://github.com/mozillascience/WOW-2017/issues/3)

-**Bolded** items are for you to fill in vis-à-vis your project/study group.

 ## PROJECT